-Some features of dialogue already appear in many educational settings but sustaining dialogue that is productive for learning takes time.
+Some features of productive educational dialogue already appear in many classrooms but sustaining productive educational dialogue takes time.
 It might also challenge participants, especially if they are not used to expressing their views at length or having them examined publicly.